Certifiably Pseudorandom Financial Derivatives: Introduction

 Arora et al.\ model the relationship between derivatives and underlying assets as a bipartite graph.
 The nodes are the derivatives and assets, and there is an edge between a derivative and an asset if the derivative depends on that asset.
 If the derivatives are for sale to the public, then the seller must make this graph public.

-Now consider a seller who knows that certain underlying assets are lemons.
-For certain derivatives, it is advantageous for the seller to concentrate many of these lemons into a small number of derivatives.
+Now consider a seller who knows that particular underlying assets are lemons.
+For certain tranches of CDOs, it is advantageous for the seller to concentrate many of these lemons into a small number of derivatives.
 Thus, these lemons and the lemon-loaded derivatives will correspond to a dense subgraph of the original graph.
 Arora et al.\ observed that if it is computationally intractable to check whether an arbitrary graph (or even a somewhat random graph) contains a dense subgraph, then it is computationally intractable to catch such a dishonest seller.
 Therefore, the lemon cost could be quite high.

+Specifically, suppose there is no polynomial-time algorithm that distinguishes between random graphs and random graphs with a planted dense subgraph.
+Say there are $\ell$ lemons.
+Arora et al.\ define the lemon cost as the value without any lemons minus the value with lemons.
+They show that while the lemon cost for a rational, time-unbounded buyer who can distinguish the above graphs is $o(\ell)$, the lemon cost for a polynomial-time bounded buyer will actually be $\omega(\ell)$.

 We circumvent this problem.
-In particular, although it may be computationally intractable to test whether an arbitrary graph, or even a somewhat-random graph, contains a dense subgraph, it is nevertheless possible to explicitly construct a graph with no dense subgraphs.
-If a seller uses such a construction, the buyer can check that the graph is properly constructed, and thereby be assured that it contains no dense subgraphs.
-In other words, if a seller uses such a construction, a buyer cannot be significantly cheated.
+Instead of allowing the seller to use an arbitrary bipartite graph to construct the CDO family, we mandate that the seller use a specific bipartite graph.
+Of course, the buyer can easily check that the seller did use the specified graph.
+While the seller will still be able to assign assets to nodes arbitrarily, we can choose the graph judiciously to avoid the dense subgraph problem, for the following reason.
+Although it may be computationally intractable to test whether an arbitrary graph, or even a somewhat-random graph, contains a dense subgraph, it is nevertheless possible to explicitly construct a graph with no dense subgraphs.
+We choose such a graph for the seller.

 Graphs with no dense subgraphs are related to certain fundamental objects in the theory of pseudorandomness: randomness extractors and expander graphs.
 For a survey of these objects and other aspects of pseudorandomness, see \cite{v:prg-survey}.